BioSchemas/specifications/BioschemasRelease1_Notes/BioChemEntityCodingNotes.md

 # Proposal of BioChemEntity Type

-The [Bioschemas](https://bioschemas.org) community would like to propose a new top-level type from which other types in the life sciences will extend.
+The [Bioschemas](https://bioschemas.org) community would like to propose a new top-level type from which the majority of life sciences focused types will extend.

 ## Background